 First of all, Serbs are very very proud of their food and they should be, having a rich cuisine and a large diversity of alcohol beverages that accompany these amazing dishes.

 The whole cuisine is derived from a mixture of influences coming from Mediterranean, especially Greek influences, Hungary, Turkish and Austrian cuisines.
-Serbia has a lot to offer to hedonists so eating out, to catch local flavors, is an unforgettable experience and a highlight for many visitors and expats.
-Serbians love their food and although meat takes the majority of the Serbian table there is still room for a passion about fish and seafood.
+Serbia has a lot to offer to hedonists and eating out to catch local flavors is an unforgettable experience and a highlight for many visitors.· Serbians love their food and although meat takes the majority of the Serbian table there is still room for a passion about fish and seafood.

 The one certain thing about the Serbian cuisine is the fact that all people in this country will usually serve three meals a day: breakfast, lunch and dinner.
-Breakfast in Serbia is an early but hearty meal.
-Don’t forget to taste Burek-Balkan’s specialty, pastry made of a thin flaky dough and filled with cheese, meet, mushrooms or just plain.
 Lunch is the most important one and has three courses: soup, the main course, and a dessert.
 If someone invites you to have homemade meal, don’t reject, it’s insulting.
-Dinner is not that important meal so sandwiches are usually eaten for it.

 The most popular alcoholic drinks are brandy; plum brandy (šljivovica) and grape brandy (Lozova rakija), wine and beer.